Assault on Vatikivi: Attack

 On the same day, Niilo Pentinpoika, Maunu Prille, and Hartwig Winholt along with Knut Posse accompanied by the Swedish force began rowing to Vatikivi.
-As quickly as they landed, a cry was heard signaling that the Russians were coming, the unexperienced peasants were frightened by the Russians and ran back as quickly as possible to the boats, with half of them sinking as they crowded into them.
+As quickly as they landed, a cry was heard signaling that the Russians were coming, the inexperienced peasants were frightened by the Russians and ran back as quickly as possible to the boats, with half of them sinking as they crowded into them.
 On the other hand, the soldiers stayed in their positions and kept defending and repelled the Russian attack until all of the boats had been emptied.
 Quickly after, another Russian force began attacking the soldiers on the shore.
 However, the peasants once again ran back to the boats causing several more to sink, and in the chaos that ensued Maunu Prille and Niilo Pentinpoika were captured by the Russians.

 Hundreds are said to have been captured, killed, or wounded on the Swedish side, with the majority of the soldiers being killed.
 Hartwig was able to save himself by swimming away from the shore and grabbing ahold of a rope thrown from one of the escaping boats.